pretix/pretix-docs/docs/topics/payment/bank-transfer.md

 Click :btn:Continue:.
 You will be taken to a loading screen while your data is being processed and then to an overview of how many orders were marked as paid, invalid, or ignored.
 Orders will be ignored if the pretix software cannot make a connection between the bank transaction and any order in your shop.
-You can intervene and make manual corrections here on this screen or by navigating to [Your Event] → "Orders".
+You can intervene and make manual corrections here on this screen or by navigating to [Your Event] :fontawesome-solid-arrow-right: "Orders".

 **Option B: approving payments manually**

-Navigate to [Your Event] → "Orders".
+Navigate to [Your Event] :fontawesome-solid-arrow-right: "Orders".
 This page displays a list of all orders that have been placed in your shop.
 If orders have been placed and paid via bank transfer, they will be displayed here with the yellow ":fontawesome-solid-money-bill: Pending" status tag.
 Click on the order code of one of the pending orders.